xliuhw/NLU-Evaluation-Data/README.md

 ```

 ## License
-All data are released under the CC BY-SA 3.0 license.
+All data are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+You should have received a copy of the license along with this dataset.
+If not, see <http://creativecommons.org/licenses/by/4.0/>.

 ## Content
 It contains